ShivaniA-20/Excel-Bike-Analytics/README.md

 __2.__ __Customer Commute__

    Pivot Chart to analyze customer commuting patterns and their impact on bike purchases.
 The chart plotted the distance from the store (miles) on the X-axis and the number of bikes purchased on the Y-axis.
 This visualization helped identify the commuting ranges of customers who purchased bikes, providing valuable insights into target customer proximity and purchasing behavior.

+__3.__ __Customer__ __Age__ __Bracket__

+I designed a Pivot Chart to analyze bike purchases across different age brackets: Adolescents (under 31), Middle-Aged (31-54), and Older Adults (55+).
+The analysis highlighted that the majority of purchases were made by Middle-Aged individuals, with 383 buyers in this group.
+In contrast, Adolescents accounted for the least purchases, with only 39 buyers and 71 non-buyers.
+This project provided clear insights into the age demographics of bike purchasers.